openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ---
 ### Notes :
-- you cannot use `SORT` or `MERGE` statements or Nested programs in a COBOL client, because you must compile it with the THREAD compiler option

-- Any programs that you compile with the THREAD compiler option must be recursive.
-    - You must specify the `RECURSIVE` clause in the `PROGRAM-ID` paragraph of each OO COBOL client program.

-- You must define, in the `REPOSITORY` paragraph of the C`ONFIGURATION SECTION`, class-names that you use in the OBJECT REFERENCE phrase.
+- You must define, in the `REPOSITORY` paragraph of the `CONFIGURATION SECTION`, class-names that you use in the OBJECT REFERENCE phrase.